ankurdotio/testdog/readme.md

 Testdog is powered entirely by its contributors.
 The addition of any new API depends on community support and availability.
 So if something’s missing  feel free to build it!

 ---

-## License

-MIT License  free to use, modify, and distribute.

----

-## Star This Project

-If you find this useful, consider giving it a on GitHub to help it reach more developers like you!